ArtemBasovRPS/oneplayce-web-app-vagrant/README.md

 Just download `shell/deploy.sh` file, make it executable and run in project folder.

-`curl -O "https://raw.githubusercontent.com/SergeyKuzmich/oneplayce-web-app-vagrant/master/shell/deploy.sh" && chmod 777 deploy.sh && ./deploy.sh`
+### OR

+`curl -sL https://raw.githubusercontent.com/SergeyKuzmich/oneplayce-web-app-vagrant/master/shell/develop.sh | bash -` - to get actual develop environment.

 ---
-The website will be available by http://oneplayce.le URL
+The website will be available by http://oneplayce.le